When I first started this blog, my best friend gave me a suggestion for a post:

 I’ve been on the train for 45 minutes, and I miss her already.
 But she’s safe, happy and having a wonderful time, so I will not dwell on this or feel guilty, or however I am ‘supposed’ to feel.
 I will enjoy my two days on my own, and I am sure they will be over before I know it.
 Unfortunately, I do have to work through them, but even that’s OK by me.

 So, following on from the original questions… Do I enjoy moments to myself?
-Do I feel guilty about enjoying them?
+Do I feel guilty about enjoying my alone time?

 Do I enjoy it?
 YES.
 I think it’s healthy to have a little time to yourself.
 Even parents should be allowed to use the toilet in peace (sometimes!).
 I can see why people may feel guilty about enjoying them, but I don’t.
 I refuse to.
 I am a person in my own right and am allowed to take 5 minutes sometimes to just be me.
 I am allowed a social life and I am allowed my own interests.
 I should not feel guilty about enjoying time where I am just me.
 Not mummy, not wife, not friend or colleague.
 Just me.
 We all deserve that.

-Of course I often do feel guilty for wanting just 5 minutes time out to myself.
-But why
+Of course, like most parents, I often do feel guilty for wanting just 5 minutes time out to myself.
+But why should we?

 What are my dream 15 minutes alone?